Most business owners say they want more leads from their website.

 If a visitor cannot clearly explain what your business does after looking at the first screen, the website has already failed.
 Not because the business is bad, but because the communication is unclear.

-Vague headlines, clever slogans, or abstract messaging slow people down.
-Visitors hesitate because they are unsure whether they are in the right place.
-And hesitation online does not lead to exploration.
+Vague headlines or abstract messaging slow people down.
+Visitors hesitate because they are unsure whether they are in the right place, and hesitation online does not lead to exploration.
 It leads to exits.

 In Gig Harbor, where many visitors are time-sensitive and comparison-driven, clarity matters more than creativity.